Charlotte Glennie

 Senior Reporter Qantas Media Awards, and the New Zealand Special Service Medal (Asian tsunami) for her coverage.
 She is currently the China correspondent for the Australia Network.

+Early life and education

 Glennie grew up in Auckland, where she attended the Diocesan School for Girls.
 The school presented her in 2006 with a Women2Watch award for former pupils.
 She has Bachelor of Laws and Bachelor of Arts degrees from the University of Otago, and a Diploma in Journalism from the Auckland University of Technology in 1995.

+Journalistic career

 She has worked as a radio newsreader, and covered New Zealand's first MMP election in 1996 as a reporter in the parliamentary press gallery.